umarquez/go-tiny/README.md

 # go-tiny
 Yet another **Tinify** API client library for _Golang_ Go.

+**_go-tiny_** lets you make requests to the Tinify API for JPEG/PNG images optimization using a URL or uploading the image file content.

+The code and documentation are writing according to the official [Tinify API references](https://tinypng.com/developers/reference).

 Please visit the [Tinify Developers API](https://tinypng.com/developers) section to get more details and request an API key.

 ## Usage: